Is Victoria Falls worth visiting?

 Back to Zambia to meet lions and cheetahs

 The next day in the morning after we bought some souvenirs from the market, we went back to Zambia.
 We had lunch in Cafe Zambezi, located in Livingstone town.
 The staff is so nice and the food is delicious there.
 Lots of choices and huge portions.
 We had to ask for a takeaway as we couldn’t eat it all.

-On the last day Devil’s Pool
+Last day – Inside Devil’s Pool

 “The Devil’s Pool itself is a deep natural pool that has been created by thousands of years of erosion, but what is unique about it is that there is a rock ledge on the lip of the Falls, where the water is only a few centimeters deep.
 This natural barrier is what allows you to jump into the deep pool but not get swept over the edge.”
 (Victoria Falls guide)

 Wow, wow, wow, this was such an adventure.
-We were a group of people sitting on the side and one by one, couples, or friends were going inside the pool with one of the guides while the other one stood on the edge taking pictures of us with our camera.
+We were a group of people sitting on the side and one by one, couples, or friends were going inside the pool with one of the guides while the other one stood on the edge taking pictures and videos of us with our camera.

 On the way back from the hotel there were some zebras and antelopes on the side of the road, so we stopped and went out of the car to take some photos.